jentery/mdia200/index.md

 # About Me

 My name is Jentery Sayers (he / him).
 I skip a syllable and say it in two: "JEN-tree."
 You can call me Jentery, Doctor Sayers, or Professor Sayers.
 I spend 13.78% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
 Now I teach courses for UVic Media Studies, English, and Professional Communication, and I'm the acting director of Media Studies.
+Academics aside, I enjoy playing TTRPGs, drums, guitar, and soccer, and I spent a chunk of my summer camping and hiking with my family.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.